 Labor Code 6404.5;

-Title 5, Section 5148 California Health and Safety Code Section 104495 CA Health and Safety Code Sections 1596.795, 1596.890 CA Health and Safety Codes Section 104420(p)
+Title 8, Section 5148 Health and Safety Code Section 104495

-In order to maintain a safe and healthy learning environment for students, faculty, staff, high school students and children on campus, and to reduce smoking-associated litter and air pollution Gavilan College has adopted BP 3750, Tobacco and Smoke-Free Environment and Cessation / Prevention.
+In order to maintain a safe and healthy learning environment for students, faculty, staff, high school students and children, vendors, and visitors on campus, and to reduce smoking-associated litter and air pollution Gavilan College has adopted BP 3750, Tobacco and Smoke-Free Environment and Cessation / Prevention.

-In conjunction with prohibiting smoking and the use of tobacco and non-regulated nicotine products, the college will provide education and support for smoking cessation through the office of Student Health.
+In conjunction with prohibiting smoking and the use of tobacco and e-cigarettes and non-regulated nicotine products, the college will provide education and support for smoking cessation through the office of Student Health.
 This policy applies at all Gavilan Joint Community College District owned, leased, or operated properties.

-The college may choose to create designated smoking areas on a temporary or permanent basis, provided such areas are accessible, located at least 20 feet from building doors and windows, main walkways, the Child Development Center, and GECA facilities.
+All smoking and use of all tobacco products which includes e-cigarettes and non-regulated nicotine products are prohibited on all Gavilan Joint Community College District owned, leased, or operated property, except for one (1) designated smoking space in the five (5) specific parking lots at the Gilroy campus.

+Tobacco products, including cigarettes, cigars, little cigars, chewing tobacco, pipe tobacco, snuff, and an electronic device that delivers nicotine or other vaporized liquids to a person inhaling from the device (e.g., e-cigarettes and vaporizers) may not be used within 250 feet of a youth sports event.
+A youth sports event is any practice, game, or related activity organized by any entity at which athletes up to 18 years of age are present.

+Those who violate this policy will be subject to a fine for the first, second, and third offenses and each subsequent offense.
+The fine for the first offense is $25, the fine for the second offense is $50, and the fine for the third offense and subsequent offenses is $75.
+In addition, students who do not comply with the provisions of BP 3570 and this Administrative Procedure may be subject to action as specified by the student Code of Conduct.

-This policy shall be communicated through the college website, Schedule of Classes, Catalog, and appropriate campus signage.
+This policy shall be communicated through the college website, Student Handbook, Catalog, and appropriate campus signage.
 It applies to all members of the campus community including visitors, outside users of the facilities, contractors, vendors, students and staff.

-Enforcement of this policy will be the responsibility of all members of the college community.
-Students who do not comply with the provisions of BP 3570 and this Administrative Procedure may be subject to action as specified by the student Code of Conduct.

-This policy will take effect July 1, 2011 with a one-year educational campaign, and support for students and staff in smoking.

 Approved by the Board of Trustees: May 10, 2011

 Amended by the Board of Trustees: August 14, 2012

+Reviewed by the Board of Trustees: _____________